Pauni: Introduction

-Pauni (derived from the name of king "Pavan") is situated on the bank of river Wainganga known as South Ganga.
-In ancient times, Pauni was famous for the hand-loom textile industry.
+Pauni (derived from the name of king "Pavan") is situated on the bank of Wainganga River known as South Ganga.
+In ancient times, Pauni was famous for the handloom textile industry.
 Pauni is an ancient city, surrounded by a rampart and moat, the latter partly preserved.
 The remains of historical monuments are scattered all over the town.
 The city wall, atop the rampart, is partly preserved and dates to the seventeenth-eighteenth centuries.

 Pawan Raja Fort is in roughly middle of the town built by King Pavan.
 It is one of the architectural wonders in Pauni.Though in present time, only the walls of fort are standing and no remains of fort is seen, but it is said that the most part of the town was once a territory of fort.
 On one side of the fort is a lake.
 While on the entrance of the fort is a big ancient gate which facilitate connections between two sides of the town.

 Archaeological sites

-Pillar with Naga Mucalinda protecting the throne of the Buddha.
+Pillar with Naga Mucilinda protecting the throne of The Buddha.
 Railing pillar from Jagannath Tekri.
 Pauni (Bhandara District).
 1st century BCE.
 National Museum of India.

-The excavations at Pauni have shown that the area was a center of Buddhism from the Maurya and Satavahana times, and coins of the early Satavahana ruler Satakarni I were discovered in connection with archaeological finds.
+The excavations at Pauni have shown that the area was a center of Buddhism from the Maurya Empire and Satavahana dynasty times, and coins of the early Satavahana ruler Satakarni were discovered in connection with archaeological finds.
 One of the excavated stupas, the Suleman Tekri stupa, had a diameter of 41.6 meters, larger than the main stupa at Sanchi.

 Jagannath Tekri Stupa.
 There is an earthen mound to the south of Pauni, outside the fort-wall on the bank of the Balasamudra water body.
 A temple to Jagananath is built on the mound.
-Nagpur University has carried out archeological excavations around the Jagannath temple in 1969.
+Rashtrasant Tukadoji Maharaj Nagpur University has carried out archeological excavations around the Jagannath temple in 1969.
 These excavations unearthed the remains of a large stupa of the early historic period.
 The stupa has a diameter of 38.1 meters and seems to have been worshipped from the 3rd century BCE to the 3rd century CE, undergoing several waves of enlargements and renovations.
 The excavations revealed also a number of carved pillars, some on the site, and other pieces now in the National Museum of India and the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
 A number of the pieces of this railing carry Brahmi inscriptions.
 Four gateways seemingly rather similar to those of Bharhut were also erected.
-The majority of the inscriptions record donations to the stupa, but one inscription mentions Mucalinda, the earliest reference to this deity in India.
+The majority of the inscriptions record donations to the stupa, but one inscription mentions Mucilinda, the earliest reference to this deity in India.

 Pauni sculptures on railing pillar, 1st century BCE.
-Prince of Wales museum ref.78.91.
+Chhatrapati Shivaji Maharaj Vastu Sangrahalaya ref.78.91.